 Punctuality focus.
 The inspection improvement point on lateness suggests the school may be tightening routines.
 That is positive, but it also means families need to be ready to support punctuality consistently.

 This is a grounded community primary with a clear values framework, structured routines, and practical wraparound that will suit many working families.
-Academic outcomes are broadly in line with England on the core combined measure, with encouraging signs at the higher standard, even if overall performance sits below England average on the wider composite ranking picture.
+Academic outcomes are mixed in the current dataset, with 50% meeting the expected standard in reading, writing and maths combined and 0% reaching the combined higher standard, while the wider composite ranking picture sits in the lower national band.

 Best suited to families who want a local, mainstream primary with explicit behaviour and culture expectations, and who value wraparound care that is fully specified and operational.
 The limiting factor for some families will be admission competition rather than day-to-day quality once a place is secured.

 It is rated Good by Ofsted following the inspection on 7 March 2023, with Good judgements across quality of education, behaviour and attitudes, personal development, leadership and management, and early years provision.
-In published 2024 Key Stage 2 data, 62.33% met the expected standard in reading, writing and maths combined, close to the England average of 62%, and 11% reached the higher standard, above the England average of 8%.
+In published 2025 Key Stage 2 data, 50% met the expected standard in reading, writing and maths combined, and 0% reached the higher standard.

 Reception admissions are coordinated by Halton Borough Council.
 The school’s admissions criteria prioritise children in care, then siblings, then distance from home to school.
-For September 2026 entry, Halton’s deadline was 15 January 2026, with offers released on 16 April 2026, and late applications directed to a separate route.
+For September 2027 entry, Halton’s deadline is 15 January 2027, with offers released on 16 April 2027, and late applications directed to a separate route.

 Yes.
 Breakfast club runs 7:45am to 8:50am and costs £1 per session.
 After-school care runs 3:20pm to 6:00pm and costs £8 including a snack, with an optional hot meal add-on of £2.50.